truongmm/SimpleTodo/README.md

 * [x] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list
 * [x] User can **persist todo items** and retrieve them properly on app restart

-The following **optional** features are implemented:

-* [x] Improve style of the todo items in the list [using a custom adapter](http://guides.codepath.com/android/Using-an-ArrayAdapter-with-ListView)
-* [x] Add support for completion due dates for todo items (and display within listview item)
-* [x] Add support for selecting the priority of each todo item (and display in listview item)
-* [ ] Tweak the style improving the UI / UX, play with colors, images or backgrounds

-The following **additional** features are implemented:

-* [x] Allow user to mark an item completed

-## Video Walkthrough
+#### Video Walkthrough

-Here's a walkthrough of implemented user stories:
+Here's a walkthrough of the implemented required user stories:

 - - -